MSCantrell/RedRumRunner/prompt_plan.md

    - Training and promotion
 4. Create assignment mechanics for placing officers on ships

 Integrate with our fleet management to allow assigning crews and officers to ships.
 The system should impact ship performance based on crew and officer quality.
+Create a tcod-based UI for crew and officer management that shows stats and assignments.
 ```

-### Phase 6: Combat System
+## Phase 6: Combat System

-#### Prompt 16: Basic Combat Initiation
+### Prompt 16: Basic Combat Initiation

 ```
 For our RedRumRunner game, implement the initial combat system: